hawthornn/bob.palmvein/README.rst

 To download the PalmVeinRecLib, please go to http://pypi.python.org/pypi/palmveinreclib, click on the **download** button and extract the .zip file to a folder of your choice.

-The PalmVeinRecLib is a satellite package of the free signal processing and machine learning library Bob_, and some of its algorithms rely on the `CSU Face Recognition Resources`_.
+The PalmVeinRecLib is a satellite package of the free signal processing and machine learning library Bob_.
 These two dependencies have to be downloaded manually, as explained in the following.

 Bob